NAB appeal dismissed as withdrawn: How NAB chief can sack employees without inquiry, asks SC

 ISLAMABAD: The Supreme Court (SC) on Tuesday took strong exception to the performance of National Accountability Bureau (NAB) and questioned as to how its chairman could sack its employees without conducting a proper inquiry.

-A two-member SC bench comprising Chief Justice Gulzar Ahmed and Justice Mazhar Alam Khan Miankhel dismissed as withdrawn an appeal, filed by NAB chairman against its employees.
-NAB Deputy Prosecutor Imranul Haq informed the court that as the Bureau had restored its two employees, Shakir Ali and Sarvech Shaikh on April 29, 2021, it did not want to continue the case further.
-CJ Gulzar Ahmed, however, observed as to how employees could be removed from their service without holding a proper inquiry against them.

-The chief justice said that the case was pending with the anti-graft body since 2018, but the Bureau did not complete the inquiry against the two officials.
 The CJ observed that officials were committing a big fraud while NAB chairman was keeping mum on the mater.
-“The NAB chairman is a retired judge of the Supreme Court and how can he remove his employees without holding a proper inquiry against them,” the chief justice remarked, adding that an inquiry that could be held only in two months took three years.

-The NAB deputy prosecutor, however, submitted that as per 11.05 provision of the NAB Terms and Conditions of Service (TCS) Rules 2002, the competent authority could award punishment to an accused without holding a proper inquiry when solid evidence were available with the authority.
-As per the case, two NAB officials - Shakir Ali and Servech Shaikh- allegedly tried to get Rs1 million from an accused Sikandar Ali Abrho and also tried to kidnap him.
+As per the case, two NAB officials — Shakir Ali and Servech Shaikh — allegedly tried to get Rs1 million from an accused Sikandar Ali Abrho and also tried to kidnap him.
 However, relatives of Abrho reached the spot well in time and rescued him from the NAB officials.

 Later on Sikandar Ali Abrho filed a petition in the Sindh High Court against the two officials.